int-brain-lab/ibllib/docs/03b_tutorial_matlab.md

 Note that unlike the first example, here we used an optional second output argument , to get all context information about the returned sessions.

-It is also possible to filter sessions using a date-range:
+It is also possible to filter sessions using a `date-range`:
 ```matlab
 eid = one.search('users','olivier', 'date_range', ['2018-08-24'; '2018-08-24'])
 ```